HISTORY OF JUNETEENTH

 Though the popularity of the celebration waned during the early 20th century with less emphasis on oral tradition and with the wider availability of classroom teaching, the Civil Rights movement of the ’50s and ’60s saw the wearing of Juneteenth freedom buttons, especially after the Poor People’s March in Washington D.C. in 1968.

-Martin Luther King, Jr. had organized it, but following his assassination, Baptist minister and Civil Rights leader Ralph Abernathy led it.
+Martin Luther King, Jr. had organized it, but Baptist minister and Civil Rights leader Ralph Abernathy led it following his assassination.

 Bill Petro, your friendly neighborhood historian